open-telemetry/weaver/docs/template-engine.md

 - `struct_name`: Converts a string to a struct name.
 - `field_name`: Converts a string to a field name.
 - `type_mapping`: Converts a semantic convention type to a language type.
+- `lowercase`: Converts a string to lowercase.
+- `UPPERCASE`: Converts a string to UPPERCASE.
+- `TitleCase`: Converts a string to TitleCase.
+- `PascalCase`: Converts a string to PascalCase.
+- `camelCase`: Converts a string to camelCase.
+- `snake_case`: Converts a string to snake_case.
+- `SCREAMING_SNAKE_CASE`: Converts a string to SCREAMING_SNAKE_CASE.
+- `kebab-case`: Converts a string to kebab-case.
+- `SCREAMING-KEBAB-CASE`: Converts a string to SCREAMING-KEBAB-CASE.

 > Note: Other filters might be introduced in the future.